Overview of Mental Training in NPB

 Future Outlook

 Key challenges ahead include standardizing outcome measurement and extending mental-skills education to the developmental level.
-Currently each club evaluates its mental-support programs with proprietary metrics, leaving the league without comparable data.
+As of 2024, each club evaluates its mental-support programs with proprietary metrics, leaving the league without comparable data.
 NPB established a sport-psychology advisory committee in 2024 to develop a common evaluation framework.
 Expanding access before the professional stage is equally important: a 2023 survey found that roughly 35 percent of newly drafted NPB players had never received formal mental training prior to turning pro, highlighting a gap at the amateur level.
-In MLB, all 30 organizations staff mental-performance coaches across their minor-league systems—a benchmark NPB aims to match.
+In MLB, all 30 organizations staff mental-performance coaches across their minor-league systems - a benchmark NPB aims to match.